 Is your waitlist ranked?

-Our waitlist is not technically ranked.
-It is loosely structured based on GPA and MCAT scores, but, this is based more on a need to initially organize the waitlist.
+Selection from the waitlist is not based on a ranking system.
 There are many other factors taken into account when selecting an applicant off of the waitlist including interview feedback, letters of recommendation, and information provided in your application.
 Candidates are never selected based solely on their test scores and GPA.
-The admissions committee does a careful re-re-review of files to make sure we are selecting those applicants who would be the best fit for the LECOM community.
+The admissions committee does a careful review of files to make sure we are selecting those applicants who would be the best fit for the LECOM community.